sahme73/Youtube-DataViz/README.md

 # Project Name: YouTube Viz

 ## Summary of Project
 In our project, we set out to work with YouTube Data and try to visualize the data from videos in meaningful ways.
 We do so through 3 different types of visualizations.

+1.)
+Visualize Likes vs Views of a given set of videos over a 12 month period

+2.)
+Perform Sentiment Analysis through the use of Word Cloud on comments of a given YouTube Video

+3.)
+Visualize trending videos based on their categories and their respective view/ like count using a Bubble Chart

+Unlike other Data Visualization projects out there, our team hoped to make our data visualization as dynamic as possible.
+Our visualization would pull from the YouTube API in real time rather than create a single image visualization (a snapshot in time) which most projects do.
 ## Technical Architecture

 ## Installation Instructions